 Tip: The Walking Company sells an entire line of bamboo socks which are breathable, comfortable, and dry quickly.
 These are an especially good fit for trips when luggage is limited and sink washing is necessary.

 ABEO Biomechanical Footwear Review

-- The 3D digital mapping system truly allows for a custom shoe fit.
+- The 3D digital mapping system truly allows for a custom fitted shoe.

 - The staff is tremendous.
 They were so patient as I tried on shoe after shoe, trying to find a perfect fit for my feet.
 And it wasn’t just me who received the star treatment.
 I watched customer after customer receive the same respect, attention, and care.

 - I was impressed with how many different styles were offered.
 There is a wide range of options for both men and women.